 ASCAP calculates splits on a 100% scale, 50% writer’s share and 50% publisher’s share.
 This means that all percentages based on 100% writer’s share need to be cut in half.
 If neither you nor your co-writers have a publisher, you only have to worry about registering the 50% writer’s share.
 However, if there are any publisher’s on the work, you will have to register the entire 100%.

-Example: For the example we’re using throughout this guide (see intro), you co-wrote the song with one co-writer and agreed to split the publishing evenly, and the two sample writers are due 7.5%.
+Example: In this example, we assume you are using a 15 second sample of a Category C track, so you co-wrote the song with one co-writer and agreed to split the publishing evenly, and the two sample writers are due 10%.
 In this scenario below, you are the only writer with a publisher.
 You would register the work as follows:

 If no writers have a publisher, register the 50% writer’s share only.

 How do I register my new song with a Publishing Rights Organizations (PRO)?